Jondaryan, Queensland: Facilities

+Attractions

+The Jondaryan Woolshed is a tourist attraction at 264 Jondaryan Evanslea Road.

 Events

 Jackie Howe Festival is held at the Woolshed at Jondaryan every year during the first weekend in September.
 At the festival the shearing shed comes to life under steam power.
 The old Australian Heritage Festival with its working historic farm machinery is now included in the Jackie Howe Festival.
 A major wool fashion show is a part of the Jackie Howe Festival.
 The best of Australian traditional country foods are featured at the festival.